-Recent Government of Ontario legislation has focused efforts on improving quality, accountability and transparency in our health system.
-Some of the legislation includes:
+The Government of Ontario has focused efforts on improving quality, accountability and transparency in our health system through several legislative acts that SAH abides by:

 The Local Health System Integration Act, 2006.
 Local Health Integration Networks (LHINs) are responsible for local health system planning and community engagement.
 As of April 1, 2007, the LHINs have also assumed responsibility for funding a wide range of health service providers and for managing the majority of service agreements with health service providers.
 Hospital Service Accountability Agreements outline the responsibilities of the LHIN and its local hospitals.